oakes/Dynadoc/README.md

 From a browser-based UI, you can see any function's docstring and source code.
 It also allows you to annotate your own functions with code examples for Dynadoc to include -- an elegant improvement over shoving them in docstrings.

-See [the website](https://sekao.net/dynadoc/) for instructions on how to use it.

 ## Licensing

 All files that originate from this project are dedicated to the public domain.
 I would love pull requests, and will assume that they are also dedicated to the public domain.